Forest Park: A Safe & Welcoming Destination

 To help provide you with the best possible time in Forest Park, we have gathered a few tips and numbers for you to keep in mind:

-- Prior to your arrival by car, store valuables and personal belongs out of sight, like in your trunk.
+- Prior to your arrival by car, store valuables and personal belongings out of sight (i.e. in your trunk).
 Be mindful to stash loose auxiliary or charging cords, as they might allude to valuables in your vehicle.

 - For morning Forest Park users, park in the convenient Visitor Center lots.
 Park Rangers, Mounted Police and St. Louis Police officers monitor the whole Park daily.
 During early and mid-mornings, when the Park is used by many runners and cyclists, there is a special monitoring focus on the parking lots just south of the Dennis & Judith Jones Visitor and Education Center.
 We encourage all early morning Park users to use this convenient parking option.

 - Consider storing valuables in lockers in the Dennis & Judith Jones Visitor and Education Center.
 Day-use lockers are available in the Visitor Center lobby and secure locker rooms are housed in the basement.
 Click here to learn more about locker room memberships.

 - If you see any suspicious behavior in the Park, report it to the Police by calling 911.
 They will take your call quickly and handle it in the appropriate manner.

 - If you are in an emergency situation, look for the nearest light pole.
 The recently installed light pole address marker system means that a 911 operator will be able to locate you even if you are not quite sure where you are.